aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### getDisplayStyle() {#getDisplayStyle--}

-Gets the display style of the cell.
-If this cell is also affected by other settings such as conditional formatting, list objects, etc., then the display style may be different from cell.GetStyle().
+Gets the display style of this cell.

 ```javascript
 getDisplayStyle() : Style;